Delooping the functor calculus tower: Cofibrant replacements

 \begin{proof} Follows from Theorem~\ref{th:BV_proj_bimod} applied to $O_{>0}$ and $M_{>0}$ and Theorem~\ref{th:bim_reedy_model}~(ii). \end{proof}

 For $M'$ reduced and Reedy fibrant $O$-bimodule, one similarly has

 where again the last equivalence is a homeomorphism.

 \begin{expl} In case $O$ is doubly reduced, the only trees with section that contribute to $\calB^\Lambda(M)$ are those that have pearls of arity $\geq 1$, and all the other vertices of arity $\geq 2$.
-In particular, for $k=1$ there will be only one such tree .
+In particular, for $k=1$ there is only one such tree .
 And one has $\calB^\Lambda(M)(1)=M(1)$.
 For $k=2$, here is the space of trees:

 The corresponding space $\calB^\Lambda(M)(2)$ is the union of two mapping cylinders corresponding to the maps

 which are glued together along the target space $M(2)$.
 For the case $M=O$, we get $\calB^\Lambda(O)(1)=*$, $\calB^\Lambda(O)(2)=O(2)\times [-1,1]$ (as both maps above are essentially identity maps). \end{expl}